 Please note if your complaint is regarding anti-social behaviour we have dedicated procedures to deal with this.
 Please contact us for more information or to make a report.

-You can find more information on complaints in our complaints policy and complaints handling process.
+You can find more information on complaints in our complaints policy and complaints handling process and through the Housing Ombudsman Service.

 Note: This is intended as a general guide and is not a comprehensive or legally precise list of your rights.
 Always refer to your tenancy agreement and contact us if you are in any doubt.
 You are also free to take your own legal advice.